lian-c/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of learning Rails by example.
 There are many testings written with rspec and Cypress.

+Admin access is username: Jungle and password: book

 ## Setup